dmenezesgabriel/workflower/README.md

 ## Short Description

-A minimal workflow orchestrator for data pipelines, made to work on a windows machine.
+A minimal workflow orchestrator for data pipelines, made to work on a windows or linux machine.

 ## Architecture